ardoq/ardoq-sdk-js/README.md

 There are a few things that could use some work:

+- Verify the validity of the graph before attempting sync
 - Add more of the api endpoints
 - Write more tests for sync